A Proposal Prepared for PFC Resources LLC

 • Shawn Jones, Senior Advisor on the engagement

-• Full LivWell back-office: accounting, HR, IT, vendor & contract administration
+• Full LivWell back-office: accounting, IT, vendor & contract administration

 • Monthly PFC review meeting and quarterly strategic deep-dive